 Personal Life: Agassi dated Barbra Streisand in the early 1990s despite their 28 year age difference.
 He married Brooke Shields in 1997.
 They divorced in 1999.
-On October 22, 2001, Agassi married retired tennis player Steffi Graf at their Las Vegas home.
-Only their mothers were present at the ceremony.
-They have two children, son Jaden (born 2001) and daughter Jaz (born 2003).
-The couple is not pushing their children towards becoming tennis players.
+On October 22, 2001, Agassi married retired tennis player Steffi Graf in an intimate ceremony at their Las Vegas home.
+They have two children, son Jaden, born in 2001, and daughter Jaz, born in 2003.
 The family resides in the Las Vegas community of Summerlin with Graf's mother, brother Michael, and his four kids.

 Agassi founded the Andre Agassi Charitable Association in 1994, which assists Las Vegas' young people.
 He was awarded the ATP Arthur Ashe Humanitarian award in 1995 for his efforts to help disadvantaged youth.
 He has been cited as the most charitable and socially involved player in professional tennis.
 He very well may be the most charitable athlete of his generation.